PrincetonUniversity/installing_python_packages/README.md

 conda activate tf-cpu
 ```

-Be sure to include `conda activate tf-gpu` in your Slurm script on the GPU clusters or `conda activate tf-cpu` on the CPU clusters (Perseus and Della).
+Be sure to include `conda activate tf-gpu` and `#SBATCH --gres=gpu:1` in your Slurm script on the GPU clusters. `conda activate tf-cpu` is required on the CPU clusters (Perseus and Della).

 Conda is the suggested method because it includes the dependencies and links to Intel MKL.
 For more on getting starting with TensorFlow on the HPC clusters see <a href="https://github.com/PrincetonUniversity/slurm_mnist">here</a>.